 WASHINGTON (July 15, 2020)—Get comfortable with being uncomfortable.

 That’s the theme at the heart of Jasmine Dey’s podcast “Cue the Conversation,” a broadcast that so far has examined institutional accountability, Juneteenth, and the Black Lives Matter movement.
-In each episode, Jasmine lays out the facts through historical research and evidence-based reports while thoughtfully imparting her personal opinions and experiences as a black person growing up in a predominantly white-populated area.
+In each episode, Jasmine lays out the facts through historical research and evidence-based reports while thoughtfully imparting their personal opinions and experiences as a black person growing up in a predominantly white-populated area.

-Jasmine, a Washington & Jefferson College sophomore majoring in political science and philosophy and a leader of the W&J Black Student Union, started the podcast as a personal project, the idea for which was sparked by passionate and thought-provoking discussions with her friends on campus.
-The initial concept was to have her friends exchange ideas, experiences, and things they’ve learned, but the COVID-19 pandemic interrupted those plans.
+Jasmine, a Washington & Jefferson College sophomore majoring in political science and philosophy and a leader of the W&J Black Student Union, started the podcast as a personal project, the idea for which was sparked by passionate and thought-provoking discussions with their friends on campus.
+The initial concept was to have their friends exchange ideas, experiences, and things they’ve learned, but the COVID-19 pandemic interrupted those plans.

 “As time went on and coronavirus came around, I had less time to do it and the idea kind of floated away, but then in May after George Floyd was murdered, I remembered what I wanted to do, and I wanted to tackle it in a way that’s productive.
 I want to have conversations that apply to what we’re seeing right now,” Jasmine said.

-Though she’s only just begun, Jasmine has already reached a wide audience, including Green Party 2020 Presidential candidate Howie Hawkins and his running mate Angela Walker, who recently appeared on an episode in conversation with Jasmine.
+Though they’ve only just begun, Jasmine has already reached a wide audience, including Green Party 2020 Presidential candidate Howie Hawkins and his running mate Angela Walker, who recently appeared on an episode in conversation with Jasmine.

 “It’s so often that in America, there are so many rights and privileges that we have that we become comfortable.
-It’s important to take the time to step away from what you’re used to and hear someone else’s point of view,” she said.
+It’s important to take the time to step away from what you’re used to and hear someone else’s point of view,” they said.
 “Allyship is hard, especially when you’re just starting out.
 It’s supposed to sometimes anger you and make you uncomfortable.
 No matter how uncomfortable it makes you, though, there’s nothing more dangerous and uncomfortable than to experience racism on the other end.”

 You can find “Cue the Conversation” on its host site cuetheconvo.podbean.com and wherever you listen to podcasts.
 To stay in the know for podcast updates, follow Cue the Conversation on Instagram, Twitter, and Facebook.